MEG Energy: Surmont

-Takeover Bid

-In October 2018, Husky Energy put it in a hostile take over bid to acquire MEG Energy Corp.
+The Surmont Project is a proposed multi-phased development with a total design capacity of approximately 120,000 bpd.

 Initial production process

 Initially two horizontally parallel wells are created.
 Oil is directed to the lowest well after injecting steam into the one above it in order to heat the area so that the liquid in the area flows downwards (allows for the separation of oil from sand).
 The steam used comes from MEG's cogeneration plants.